haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 for Q&A and discussion.
 Rather than emails, using the discussion board is the preferred method for asking questions outside class.

-Using thhe discussion board allows for getting help quickly and efficiently both from classmates, and the instructor.
+Using the discussion board allows for getting help quickly and efficiently both from classmates, and the instructor.
 You are encouraged to ask *and answer* questions about logistics, content, assignments, case/research presentations, or exams.